-Missed Work
+Missed Work:

-Attendance in all classes is mandatory, and it is not possible to provide equal opportunity for all students to make-up the missed classes.
-All materials covered in the classes are testable.
+This is a discussion-based course and attendance in all lectures and tutorials is essential for learning.
+It is not possible to provide equal opportunity to make-up for the missed classes.
+All materials covered in all classes are testable.

-Missed Exams
+Missed Exams: